 Pet waste left on the ground can be carried by rain or irrigation water into our local creeks and bays, contributing to water pollution.
 Pet waste contains pathogenic bacteria and parasites that can affect human health.
 When pet waste is washed into our waterways it decays in the water, which impacts oxygen levels that can be harmful to fish and other aquatic wildlife.
 It also contains nutrients that increase weed and algae growth.

 WHY SCOOP THE POOP?

-- Clean pet waste daily from yards.
+- Clean pet waste from yards every day.

 - Only dispose of pet waste in solid waste containers.

 - Never rinse pet waste out of yards or sidewalks into storm drains.

 - Don't use pet waste as fertilizer or compost.
 This can create health hazards and can harm soil quality.

 - Never toss pet waste into a storm drain.